Regera24/regera24/README.md

 # 👋 Hi there, I'm Duc Van

-🚀 A passionate **Java Developer** who loves building scalable back-end systems and interactive front-end applications.
+🚀 A passionate **Software Engineer** who loves building scalable back-end systems and interactive front-end applications.
 💡 Always curious, eager to learn, and open to collaboration.

 ---